AI Product Engineering Services

 AI-native products are probabilistic.
 The model might produce different outputs for the same input.
 Quality degrades when the input distribution shifts from the training distribution.
 Latency depends on model size and the length of the context window.
 Cost scales with usage in ways that matter at product economics level.

 These properties require different engineering decisions at every layer: the data architecture, the evaluation strategy, the caching and latency management, and the user experience design around uncertainty.
 Getting these decisions right at the start is much cheaper than retrofitting them after the product is in production.
-PSi's live voice AI decision platform -- 300+ concurrent users, 75% faster decision-making, 98% cost reduction vs. traditional methods -- was built AI-native from sprint one and launched in 14 weeks.
+PSi's live voice AI decision platform, 300+ concurrent users, 75% faster decision-making, 98% cost reduction vs. traditional methods, was built AI-native from sprint one and launched in 14 weeks.
 Perceptional's AI research chatbot replaced traditional surveys with 4x deeper insights and 48-hour time to findings.

 What we engineer